mroberto166/MultilevelMachineLearning/README.md

 # ThesisProject
 Repository to take track of all updates in thesis project

+## Reproduce the plots for the convergence study of generalization error
+In the project foler, run:

+    python CollectDataBound.py

 ## Reproduce the plots of the sensitivity study
 In the project foler, run: